Jump back to chapter selection.

 We may now construct a many-body wave function as a product wave function with the corresponding exchange property.

-where the operator P^ permutes the state indices νi of the wave functions and sgn(P^) is the sign of the permutation P^ which is +1(1) if P^ is composed of an even (odd) number of transpositions.
-Interestingly the Fermionic wave function can be represented as a determinant, the so-called Slater determinant,
+where P^ permutes the particle labels (1,,N) in the product of single-particle wave functions ψνi(j), sgn(P^) is the sign of the permutation P^ which is +1(1) if P^ is composed of an even (odd) number of transpositions, and NB,NF are normalisation constants.
+Interestingly the fermionic wave function can be represented as a determinant, the so-called Slater determinant,

-Obviously the determinant vanishes if two rows or columns are identical, enforcing the Pauli principle.
-These wave functions are not renormalised so that
+Obviously the determinant vanishes if two rows (identical states νi=νj) or columns (identical particles i=j) are identical, enforcing the Pauli principle.
+These wave functions (as constructed by the sums over permutations without explicit N) are not yet normalised.
+Their norms are:

-where nνj denotes the number of particles in the stationary single particle state labeled by νj.
-For Fermions it is nνj=0,1 only.
+where nνj denotes the number of particles in the single-particle state labeled by νj.
+For fermions, nνj can only be 0 or 1.

 9.3 Second Quantisation Formalism

 It is in principle possible to investigate many-body states using many-body wave functions.
-However, we will introduce here a formalism which is in many respects much more convenient and efficient.
-It is based on the operators which "create" or "annihilate" particles and act on states in the Fock space F which is an extended space of states combining Hilbert space Qn of different particle numbers n,
+However, we will introduce here a formalism that is in many respects much more convenient and efficient.
+It is based on the operators which "create" or "annihilate" particles and act on states in the Fock space F, which is an extended space of states combining Hilbert spaces Qn for different particle numbers n,

 F=n=0Qn.